-Jinnie is an ICF Associate Certified Coach, Advanced Grief Recovery Method Specialist, Grief & End of Life Coach, and Certified Virtual Facilitator.
+Jinnie is an ICF Professional Certified Coach, Advanced Grief Recovery Method Specialist, Grief & End of Life Coach, and Certified Virtual Facilitator.
 She lives in Atlanta, GA with her husband (same one!) and a revolving menagerie of rescue cats and dogs.

 About the Leadership Community of Practice:

 Mark your calendars for the final 2022 Leadership CP meeting on 10/27.

 The Leadership Community of Practice (CP) supports coaching in the leadership sector by providing targeted resources, professional development and networking opportunities for internal and external coaches and others interested in leadership coaching.

 The Leadership CP is open to all coaches interested in coaching leaders at executive, mid-level, and emerging leader levels.
 Also open to coaches interested in growing their leadership skills as leaders within an organization and/or running their coaching business.

 For more information or to be added to the ICF Georgia Leadership CP distribution list, send an email to email@example.com

 FREE - There is NO charge to participate in this virtual event.RSVP Process: